• Skip to primary navigation

 Ingredients

-• Whole Wheat Flour- I used a spelt flour, but you can always use a white or red wheat.
-Kamut or einkorn are great too if you are wanting an ancient grains.
+• Whole Wheat Flour- I used a spelt flour, but you can always use white or red wheat.
+Kamut or einkorn is great too if you want ancient grains.

-• All-purpose flour- Using a mix og both flours keeps these rolls light and fluffy.
+• All-purpose flour- Using a mix of both flours keeps these rolls light and fluffy.
 As mentioned above, you can use all white or all wheat if you prefer.

 • Milk- this really helps in keeping the dough tender.